Quaker worship in community

 - Choosing a focus for the next evening’s plenary session

-- Reflecting prayerfully on any challenges that are rising during the week.
+- Reflecting prayerfully on any challenges rising during the week.

-The name of this group refers both to our intention to listen carefully to the hopes, needs & discernment of all those taking part in the gathering and also, of course, to hear the voice of God and to allow it to shape our time together.
-Recommendations of this group are brought back to the group as a whole following morning worship.
+The name of this group referred both to our intention to listen carefully to the hopes, needs & discernment of all those taking part in the gathering and also, of course, to hear the voice of God and to allow it to shape our time together.
+Recommendations of this group were brought back to the group as a whole following morning worship.

 The Role of the Listening Committee

 The planning group responsible for Quaker Spring has adopted the following minute describing the role of the Listening Committee in more detail.

 When we get it right, Quaker Spring is a place where God is known and felt—a place where Friends help one another know, feel and be obedient to the Light.
 By going out from a place of right knowing, feeling, listening to and following God, the Listening Committee helps enable the whole group to know and feel and follow God.

 However deeply we are rooted in Christ and in our Quaker traditions, however strong our longing to be faithful, part of our condition is to be inadequate.
 We make mistakes, and learn from them.
 We transmit the lessons we’ve learned by the knowledge within us—not as “what to do next time” but by being different, listening differently, always waiting for God’s guidance.
 Where can we bring our brokenness?
 There is a sense of a safety net of God’s love as we bring our condition to God in community, and yield to God in community.
 We don’t ever depend on ourselves alone.
 We learn to trust that God will carry the gathering and all those in it safely.

 Our understanding of the responsibility and authority of the Listening Committee